 HENRY: Look, there are a lot of downsides to my condition, okay?
 But this is not one of them."
+(The Time Traveler's Wife, 00:50:41-00:52:06)

 Henry travels forward where he sees the result of the lottery announcement.
 He remembers the winning number when he comes back to the present so he can buy the ticket.